ninjaframework/ninja/ninja-core/src/site/markdown/documentation/static_assets.md

 Intro
 -----

 By default you can put static assets into the <code>src/main/java/assets</code> folder.
 Usually you want to put css files, js files, images and so on into that folder.

-You can then those files in your html templates via (for instance)
+You can then reference those files in your html templates via (for instance)

     <img src="assets/myimage.png" />